Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 ##### Existing Features

 > - Designed with HTML5, CSS3 and Bootstrap.
-> - 3 Page site with .
+> - 3 Page site with images relevant to textual content.
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited.
-> - Fixed footer allows the user quick accessibility to supplier links.
+> - Fixed footer allows the user quick accessibility to supplier link, which will open on new pages.

 ##### Features Left to Implement when skills develop